 Video and Phone Meetings

-- Detailed options for Video and Phone meetings for conducting PYM business
+- Detailed options for Video and Phone meetings for conducting PacYM business

-- Direct link to instructions on how to schedule a Zoom meeting on PYM’s account
+- Direct link to instructions on how to schedule a Zoom meeting on PacYM’s account

 Listservs and Email support for Committees and Groups